juicedata/juicefs/docs/en/clouds/aws.md

 Once mounted, it can be used like a local disk, and the data stored in the `/mnt/jfs` directory is coordinated by the JuiceFS client and eventually stored in the S3 object store.

-> **Multi-Host Sharing**: JuiceFS supports being mounted by multiple hosts at the same time, you can install the JuiceFS client on any cloud server on any other platform using `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs.com:6379/1` The database address can be shared by mounting the filesystem, but you need to make sure that the host on which the filesystem is mounted has proper access to the database and the S3 used with it.
+> **Multi-Host Sharing**: JuiceFS supports being mounted by multiple hosts at the same time, you can install the JuiceFS client on any cloud server on any platform using `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs.com:6379/1` the database address can be shared by mounting the file system, but you need to make sure that the host on which the file system is mounted has proper access to the database and the S3 used with it.

-### 5. Uninstall JuiceFS Storage
+### 5. Unmount JuiceFS

 The file system can be unmounted using the `umount` command provided by the JuiceFS client, e.g.